South Link line: History

 Japanese authorities had planned for a railway running between Pingtung and Taitung, but were unable to complete it before World War II ended.
 After the Kuomintang-led ROC government took control, surveys were completed in 1947, 1958, 1963, 1968, and 1976, delineating ten possible routes for the South Link Line.
 Construction began in July 1980, and was completed in November 1991.
-Upon its inauguration on 16 December 1991, the South Link Line became the newest standard rail line operated by the TRA, and created an around-the-island railway network.
+Upon its inauguration on 16 December 1991, the South Link line became the newest standard rail line operated by the TRA, and created an around-the-island railway network.
 The line began became accessible for public use in February 1992.

 In August 2009, sections of the line were badly damaged by floods triggered by Typhoon Morakot.
-The line was reopened on December 30, 2009.
+The line was reopened on 30 December 2009.

 In September 2010, service was temporarily suspended due to Typhoon Fanapi.
 The Taimali River (太麻里溪) had risen substantially and washed away 100 m of railway embankment.
-The line was reopened on September 29, 2010.
+The line was reopened on 29 September 2010.
 The Taiwan Railway Administration plans to spend an additional NT$240 million on a double-tracked, 520 m bridge over the Taimali River to avoid future problems with flooding.

-Electrification works on the section from Fangliao Station to Zhiben Station was completed in December 2020 with the first passenger services operating on 20 December 2020.
+Electrification works on the final unelectrified section from Fangliao Station to Zhiben Station was completed in December 2020, with the first passenger services operating on 20 December 2020.